kaslusimoes/MSc-Thesis/source/50_conclusion.md

 ## Discussion of the results

-In the first model we tried to be as faithful as possible to the results obtained from the maximum entropy agents model.
+In the first model we tried to be as faithful as possible to the results obtained from entropic dynamics ([@sec:entropicdynamics]).
 This model takes an entropic inference model of what a learning procedure of a social agent should be and extrapolates it to a society of agents.

 We completed a mean field approximation, but not without some compromises to the model.
 We found a phase transition between an ordered phase and a disordered one, representing two different states the society of agents could be.

-The phases can be characterized by the product of $\gamma$, __EXPLAIN__, and $\beta\nu$, __EXPLAIN__.
+The phases can be characterized by parameters $\gamma$ and $\beta\nu$.
+Respectively, they are the variance of distribution $Q_n(\prof)$ - the entropic dynamics inference being made in [@sec:entropicdynamics] - and the product of the lagrange multiplier $\beta$ of the statistical mechanical model in [@sec:models:model1] with the effective number of peers $\nu$ of the mean field approximation.

 Higher $\gamma$ and higher $\beta\nu$ being the consensus society (ordered society, the one with non-zero magnetization).
 Lower values for both give us a society without any consensus (disordered, with zero magnetization).

-\newpage

 Now, in light of the results obtained, we can better interpret the parameters:

-- $\gamma$ is the variance of the inference being made ($\mathbf{C}_n =  \gamma^2_n \mathbb1$ in [@eq:multigaussian]).
-It represents the uncertainty when dealing with incomplete information about the classifier vector $\prof$.
+- $\gamma$ represents the uncertainty when dealing with incomplete information about the classifier vector $\prof$.
 Higher $\gamma$ is related to an agent being more open to learning from errors and adapting to the opinion of their peers.
 We saw that in [@fig:modfunc];
 - $\beta\nu$ came from the statistical mechanical model and the mean field approximation: it arises from $\beta$, the pressure that constraints the learning to an specific behaviour, and $\nu$, the effective number of peers each agent has.
 Higher $\beta\nu$ thus represents a greater peer pressure forcing the agent to adapt to the overall environment, therefore it is also a polarizing force.

-Now we have a characterization of the type of agent that contributes to a society in which consensus reigns: it is an agent open to learning from their trusted peers, what creates some kind of "echo chamber", because the agents emit similar opinions repeatedly and change their internal beliefs (the moral vectors $\student$) even in situations where there is already agreement between the interacting pair.
-This kind of agent is also one highly connected, because the greater is the number of connections it has, the stronger will be the pressure its peers exert over it.
+Now we have a characterization of the type of agent that contributes to a society in which consensus reigns: first, it is an agent open to learning from corroboration of opinions as much as with novelty.
+This behaviour creates a kind of "echo chamber", because the agents emit similar opinions repeatedly and change their internal beliefs (the moral vectors $\student$) even in situations where there is already agreement between the interacting pair; secondly, the typical agent in consensus societies is also one highly connected, because the strength of the pressure peers exert over each other grows with the number of connections made, $\nu$.

 We are convinced that the other kind of society described by this model, the one without magnetization, does not exist in reality (at least, not usually and not for a long period of time).
-This is because it is unsustainable to have a society in which all the agents do not share common values about the only thing that is discussed between them.
+This is because it should be unsustainable to have a society in which all the agents do not share common values about the only thing that is discussed between them.
 In that scenario the agents have strictly held opinions (low $\gamma$) and are isolated from one another, not being pressured much by their peers (low $\beta\nu$).
 In the third model we look more deeply into this problem from a perspective of a _normless_ society.
 <!-- In a future extension [also pursued by @Alves2018], we shall include the discussion of a set of issues, instead of only one, and this we bring more attention to this topic. -->

 <!-- We mentioned before that the mean field approximation came with compromises, and that could be seen in [@fig:probh].
 Despite that inadequacy, this model clarifies much of the relevance and utility of each parameter, and gave us intuitions into the directions to follow: simpler models which still captured the important parameters and behaviours; a closer look into the -->